hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 tmbStatus | HIGH | Tumor mutational burden status.
 One of `HIGH`, `LOW` or `UNKNOWN` if somatic variants not supplied.
 High = > 10 pass variants per Mb tml | 182 | Tumor mutational load (# of missense variants in sample) tmlStatus | HIGH | Tumor mutational load status.
-One of `HIGH`, `LOW` or `UNKNOWN` if somatic variants not supplied
+One of `HIGH`, `LOW` or `UNKNOWN` if somatic variants not supplied germlineAbberation | NONE | Any germline chromosomal abberations detected.
+Can be one or more of: {KLINEFELTER,TRISOMY_X,TRISOMY_21,TRISOMY_13,TRISOMY_18,TRISOMY_15,XYY,MOSAIC_X}
+fitMethod | NORMAL | One of `NORMAL`, `HIGHLY_DIPLOID`, `SOMATIC` or `NO_TUMOR`
+qcStatus | PASS | Either PASS or one or more warning or fail statuss.
+Warnings include 'WARN_DELETED_GENES' (Deleted Genes > X), 'WARN_HIGH_COPY_NUMBER_NOISE' (Count), 'FAIL_CONTAMINATION' (contamination > 10%), FAIL_NO_TUMOR (no tumor detected), 'WARN_GENDER_MISMATCH' (amber and cobalt determined gender don't match), 'WARN_LOW_PURITY' (purity < 20%)
+copyNumberSegments | 462 | Total number of copy number segments in sample unsupportedCopyNumberSegments | 256 | Count of copy number segments with no SV support on either side.
+A high number is an indicator of poor sample quality svTmb | 168 | Total number of non inferred, non single passing structural variants detected in sample contamination | 0.003 | rate of contamination in tumor sample as determined by Amber.

 #### Purity Range File